 I just don't know how the sculptor had originally intended this.
 I also thought at first that this one was Pride, or Hubris, a lady with voluptuous bosom that sits high on horseback.
-Or maybe it should depict a donkey?
+Or should it be one ezel voorstellen?

 Dolce Far Niente

 Maybe this lady portrays the lack of direction of a bored rich lady, spending her days with useless things and letting the workhorses do the work?
 "Idleness is the devil's earcushion,’ as an old saying goes, though I always thought they meant you really had to be flexible if you wanted to give the devil a kiss on his ear.
 This lady is in any case sufficiently limber!

 However it may be, I just copied the sculpture as it was.
 While working I noticed that not only the breasts threatened to fall overboardfrom her gown, but even the nipples are in focus.
 "It's must be feeding time again', commented my mate Stide.
 'How so??’
 I asked.